Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Pemulwuy has 25 active public transport stops, all of which are bus stops.
-These stops are served by 11 different routes that together facilitate 1,275 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living within 200 meters of the nearest stop.
-In this predominantly residential region, most commuters travel outward.
-Cars remain the primary mode of transportation, used by 89% of residents, while trains are used by 6%.
-On average, there are 1.6 vehicles per dwelling in Pemulwuy, which is higher than the regional average.
+Pemulwuy has 25 active public transport stops, all serving buses.
+These stops are covered by 11 different routes, offering a total of 1,275 weekly passenger trips.
+Transport accessibility is considered good, with residents usually within 200 meters of the nearest stop.
+Primarily residential, most commuters travel outward.
+Cars dominate at 89%, while trains account for 6%.
+Average vehicle ownership per dwelling is 1.6, exceeding the regional average.

 Frequently Asked Questions - Transport